ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 ≥ 1004

-Expenses and total amount
+Expenses and Total Amount

-Funding must be explicitly justified by the project and must be limited to between €100,000 and €300,000 for a maximum duration of three years.
-Eligible expenses include salaries (for early-career researchers, research engineers, but not doctoral contracts, which will be funded through ExposUM via a different mechanism), operating costs (note: laboratory “management fees” are not eligible) or equipment (with a limit of €10,000 for equipment).
-As these are ANR funds, they may only finance project-based staff (postdoctoral researchers, ITAs) within the consortium’s research units.
+Funding must be explicitly justified by the project and must be limited to between 100 and 300 k€ for a maximum duration of 3 years.
+Eligible expenses include salaries (for early-career researchers, research engineers, but not doctoral contracts, which will be funded through ExposUM via a different mechanism), operating expenses (note: laboratory “management fees” are not eligible), or equipment (with a limit of 10 k€ for equipment).
+As for ANR funds, they may only be used to finance project-based staff (postdocs, ITAs) within the consortium’s research units.

 Calendar